-Third and last you can use the privacyIDEA Web UI to enroll a Yubikey AES mode token, if you have initialized the yubikey with the external ykpersonalize tool.
+Third and last you can use the privacyIDEA Web UI to enroll a Yubikey AES mode token, if you have initialized the yubikey with an external YubiKey personalization tool1.

 Fig. 51: Use the yubikey-personalization-gui to initialize the yubikey